grebmann1/cta-cheat-sheet/Documentation/Product & Clouds/MarketingCloud.md

 ### Synchronize Campaign & Campaign members
 Campaign & Campagin members are synchronize automatically using the Marketing Connector.

+### Map Marketing Cloud to your Sandboxes
+Maketing cloud doesn't provide sandboxes, so it's recommended to have BU for each sandbox that need to have an instance of marketing cloud :
+- Staging connected to BU (QA)
+- UA connected to BU (UA)
+- Prod connected to Production BU of marketing cloud

 # Products/Features of marketing cloud
 ## Social Studio